firstdraft/guides/getting-started-with-cloud9.md

 However, that's annoying to type, so Cloud9 provides us with the green "Run Project" button near the top-right of the window.

 Click it and you'll have a live application running on the internet.
-You'll see the URL of your application in the server log in a new Terminal tab at the bottom, and you can open it up in a new Chrome tab:
+You'll see the URL of your application in the server log in a new Terminal tab at the bottom, and you can open it up in a new Chrome tab (your app might look different, depending on which project you're working on):

 ![](/assets/rails_server.gif)